ChaseFlorell/fcc-code-management/PITCHME.md

 ### @color[orange](Commits)

 Keeping your code manageable starts with your commits.
-It's important to commit early and commit often and keep your commits small.
+It's important to commit early, commit often, and keep your commits small.
 A single file commit is best, but at minimum, keep your commits to a single topic.
 It's ok to have many commits in a single Pull Request.

 @fa[arrow-down]